cyber-dojo/web/test/data/readme.txt

-This cyber-dojo/ dir holds test data for saver
+This cyber-dojo/ dir holds test data for saver.
+It is tar-piped into the saver container in the sh/run_tests_in_container.sh script.

 saver
 -----